Scyl14/VSCode-RAT/README.md

 The malware operates on a straightforward yet effective concept:

-Initial Check: It first verifies whether Visual Studio Code is installed on the target machine.
+- **Initial Check**: It first verifies whether Visual Studio Code is installed on the target machine.

-Automatic Installation: If Visual Studio Code is not already present, the malware silently downloads the latest version of code.exe directly from the official Microsoft website to ensure it remains inconspicuous.
+- **Automatic Installation**: If Visual Studio Code is not already present, the malware silently downloads the latest version of code.exe directly from the official Microsoft website to ensure it remains inconspicuous.

-Tunnel Initialization: The malware executes code.exe to start the tunnel, which automatically generates a unique machine authentication OTP.
+- **Tunnel Initialization**: The malware executes code.exe to start the tunnel, which automatically generates a unique machine authentication OTP.
 Alongside the OTP, the machine's hostname is collected and transmitted to a remote server controlled by the threat actor (TA).

 These two pieces of information – the OTP and hostname – are sufficient for the TA to hijack the tunneling session without requiring any direct access to the victim's machine.

 ## Establishing the Connection